VolkanSah/SherlocksHome/README.md

         writer.writerow(row)
 ```

 When you run this code, it will capture all packets that communicate with the specified address, and write them to a CSV file named "onion_communication.csv".
-The CSV file will include the timestamp, source IP, destination IP and protocol of each captured packet.
+The CSV file will include the timestamp, source IP, destination IP, and protocol of each captured packet.

-## REALY REALY BIG BIG BIG BIG BIG WARNING !
+WARNING: READ CAREFULLY!
-This Black.Python Script is not a toy!
-If you chapter criminals and dont know what you do, they will come and kill your family in front of you than you will die!
+This Black Python script is a powerful security tool intended for use by security professionals and developers only.
+It is not intended for malicious purposes, and I cannot be held responsible for any misuse of this code.
+If you use this tool for illegal or unethical purposes, you alone will be held responsible for any consequences that may arise, including legal and ethical issues.

-Note that capturing packets may raise legal and ethical concerns, and it is your responsibility to ensure that your actions comply with the law and ethical standards.
+Please note that capturing packets may raise legal and ethical concerns, and it is your responsibility to ensure that your actions comply with the law and ethical standards.
+It is recommended that you seek legal and ethical guidance before using this tool.